 Posting links and reels and content to social media- Twitter, Pinterest, Instagram, Tumblr, Mastodon, Minds, and Medium; I have written about lifestyle, nature, home education, health, and history.

 Contena® Academy Certificate of Completion

-Third Niche- Artist: I gained an Hons. degree in Fine Art-time based media in 2001.
-I have studied Art History, Life Drawing, Print, Mixed Media and Photography during my studies.
-I have studied video art from it's beginnings to date and have edited and produced installation art work for both public and private exhibition.
+I gained a Hons. degree in Fine Art-time based media in 2001.
+I have studied Art History, Life Drawing, Print, Mixed Media, and Photography during my studies.
+I have studied video art from its beginnings to date and have edited and produced installation artwork for both public and private exhibitions.
 I worked collaboratively on art projects and edited a film trailer.
-As part of my course I have both written about and taken part in group critiques on a variety of art works, film and media.
-I finished my degree with a 2:1 in narrative single screen work- story as film.
+As part of my course, I have both written about and taken part in group critiques on a variety of artworks, films, and media.
+I finished my degree with a 2:1 in narrative single screen work- a diaristic story in film.
 I also enjoy illustration and continue to paint within my local art club.
-These experiences enhance my ability to produce well designed and illustrated written work.
+These experiences enhance my ability to produce well-designed and illustrated written work.

 It is so incredibly annoying, isn’t it?
 To discover upon rising early with good intentions for the day ahead, you can't get on with the immediate tasks facing you because your connection dropped off the radar!